firezone/firezone/README.md

 ## Architecture

-`firezone` is written in the Elixir programming language and composed as an [Umbrella project](https://elixir-lang.org/getting-started/mix-otp/dependencies-and-umbrella-projects.html) consisting of three independent applications:
+FireZone is written in the Elixir programming language and composed as an [Umbrella project](https://elixir-lang.org/getting-started/mix-otp/dependencies-and-umbrella-projects.html) consisting of three independent applications: